short-pixel-optimizer/shortpixel-image-optimiser/TESTING.md

 - Import `test`/`expect` from `../fixtures`, never from `@playwright/test`
   directly — that is what arms the tripwire.
 - Start each test from a known state: `await spio.reset()` in `beforeEach`.
+  Besides content and tables this clears SPIO's processor lock (the 2-minute `bulk-secret` transient); the auth setup persists cookies only, so every page starts with an empty localStorage and becomes the processor itself.
+  A page whose `window.ShortPixelProcessor.isActive` is false never advances the queue — assert it (see the smoke spec) before waiting on processing.
 - Wait on SPIO's own window CustomEvents (`withSpioEvent(page, 'shortpixel.processor.responseHandled', …)`) instead of sleeping.
 - A spec that expects JS errors (a pin for a known bug) opts out with